I

 On

-my life.
-The eighteen-year-old, uninsured, female – who had nothing
+The eighteen-year-old, uninsured female, who had nothing and did

-and did nothing for a living – failed to yield to our right of way.
+nothing for a living, failed to yield to my right of way.
+The impact

-The impact killed my ol' truck – and almost killed me.
-If
+killed my ol' truck.
+It almost killed me.
+If interested, you may

 life has moved on.